 Our Board believes that each of our directors, including each of our director nominees, has demonstrated the ability to devote sufficient time and attention to board duties and to otherwise fulfill the responsibilities required of directors.
+Our Board has considered and determined none of our directors is currently overboarded.

 However, we understand that certain institutional investors and proxy advisory firms may deem Dr. Simpson overboarded based on her role as chief executive officer at Panbela Therapeutics, Inc. and the number of public company boards on which she serves.
-Nevertheless, we have determined none of our directors are currently overboarded.
-In particular, Dr. Simpson serves on the board of directors of two other public companies: Panbela Therapeutics, Inc. and CytRx Corporation.
-Our Board does not believe that Dr. Simpson's outside boards or other commitments limit her ability to devote sufficient time and attention to her duties as a director of Eagle.
-Our Board believes that Dr. Simpson has demonstrated, and will continue to demonstrate, her ability to dedicate sufficient time to carry out her board duties effectively as an active member of our Board and believes that it is in the Company's best interest that she continue to serve as a director for the following reasons:
+In particular, Dr. Simpson serves on the board of directors of two other public companies: Panbela Therapeutics, Inc. and LadRx Corporation (formerly known as CytRx Corporation).

+We regularly engage with our stockholders to understand their views regarding, among other things, each of our directors' contributions and commitments.
+During 2022, we reached out to our largest stockholders (excluding our CEO) representing over 66% of our outstanding common stock and held informative discussions with several of our top holders who expressed interest in speaking with us, representing approximately 16% of our outstanding common stock.
+During these meetings we discussed Dr. Simpson's commitments and the reasons for our Board's belief that Dr. Simpson has demonstrated, and will continue to demonstrate, her ability to dedicate sufficient time to carry out her board duties effectively as an active member of our Board.
+Our Board believes that it is in the Company's best interest that Dr. Simpson continue to serve as a director due to her significant contributions to our Board and the committees on which she serves, her engagement with management and strategic and thought leadership for our clinical development programs, her exemplary attendance record and her significant industry expertise.